ulsdevteam/pkp-editorialBio/README.md

 # EditorialBio plugin for PKP

-This plugin exposes the editorial bio user data as a page, as used to be the case with OJS 2.x.
+This plugin exposes the editorial biographies as pages, as used to be the case with OJS 2.x.

 ## Requirements